-Sometimes, Bad Things happen to perfectly good companies and organizations...randomly or by accident.
-Sometimes, not-sogood people do Bad Things to, for or while working at perfectly good companies and organizations.
-Other times, companies and organizations cause nasty self-inflicted wounds through bad decisions, thoughtless actions, hubris or just plain cluelessness.
+Sometimes, Bad Things happen to perfectly good healthcare organizations...randomly or by accident.
+Sometimes, not-so-good people do Bad Things to, for or while working at perfectly good hospitals and practices.
+Some healthcare organizations cause nasty self-inflicted wounds to themselves through bad decisions, thoughtless actions, hubris or just plain cluelessness.

-Regardless of how and why Bad Things have happened, one fact is immutable...
+Regardless of how and why bad things have happened, one fact is immutable...

-BAD THINGS = BAD NEWS
+BAD THINGS